iterative/dvc.org/content/docs/command-reference/add.md

 > intermediate and final results (like ML models).

-After checking that each `target` file (or directory) hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood for each one:
+After checking that each `target` file (or directory) hasn't been added before (or tracked with other DVC commands), a few actions are taken under the hood:

 1. Calculate the file hash.
 2. Move the file contents to the cache (by default in `.dvc/cache`), using the